 “By 2021, 30% of manufacturers will use low-code technologies to create business-relevant applications without needing the coding skills required.” – IDC

 Tom Brennan explained how Gartner, IDC and Forrester are all evangelizing and making the point that low-code, and business user driven ERP is the future of ERP applications.
+Gartner expects the low-code technology market to grow 23% in 2021.
 That the old tar pit won’t cut it; that a faster, more digital and business driven approach is needed.

 What is Low-Code ERP?